suqingdong/panstat/README.md

-# PanStat: A Python toolkit for the statistical analysis and visualization of core and pan-genomic genes in Pan-genome
+# PanStat: A Python toolkit for the statistical and visualization of core and pan genes in Pan-genome

 ## Installation
 ```bash